Setting $T^2$ free for braneworld holography: braneworld holography: set free

 In some sense, the diff-based strategies can be seen as the AdS$_3$ bulk geometrically solving the $T\bar T$-like flow equation for us.
 To see this explicitly we would require the order by order relation between $\sigma$ and $\phi$ (which we have not constructed), but let us discuss two ways in which this becomes apparent.

-First of all, it is clear that the structure of the obtained expressions for $S_{\tilde L}$ in terms of $\phi$ and $\tilde \phi$ is of the correct form to compare to the $T\bar T$-like deformed Liouville theory \eqref{StildeLsigma}.
+First of all, it is clear that the structure of the obtained expressions for $S_{\tilde L}$ in terms of $\phi$ and $\tilde \phi$ is of the correct form to compare to the $T\bar T$-like deformed Liouville theory \eqref{StildeLsigmat1}.
 Namely, the expansion parameter is the same, as we will now discuss.
 The expansion in the result \eqref{StildeLphiresult} is in $\epsilon^2 \equiv e^{-2\bar \rho}$ and the background metric for the theory was fixed to $\hat g^{(0)}_\mn = \eta_\mn$.
-The expansion parameter in \eqref{StildeLsigma} and \eqref{StildeLsigmat1} is $(t \, c)$ or the $T\bar T$ coupling times the central charge, which in bulk language is a number independent of $\kappa$.
+The expansion parameter in \eqref{StildeLsigmat1} is $(t \, c)$ or the $T\bar T$ coupling times the central charge, which in bulk language is a number independent of $\kappa$.
 The background metric in the latter case is the induced metric at $\rho = \bar \rho$ in the Poincar\'e bulk, $\hat g_\mn = e^{2\bar \rho} \eta_\mn$.
 As usual in $T\bar T$ holography, it is a matter of choice to include the factor $e^{2\bar \rho}$ in the background metric or in the identification of the $T\bar T$ coupling.
-To compare to the action \eqref{StildeLphiresult} explicitly, one would make the latter choice and the expansion would indeed be in \ali{ t \, c = -3 \, e^{-2\bar \rho} } which is perhaps the more familiar relation for the $T\bar T$ coupling from \cite{McGough:2016lol}.
+To compare to the action \eqref{StildeLphiresult} explicitly, one would make the latter choice (i.e.~$\hat g_\mn = \eta_\mn$) and the expansion would indeed be in \ali{ t \, c = -3 \, e^{-2\bar \rho} } which is perhaps the more familiar relation for the $T\bar T$ coupling from \cite{McGough:2016lol}.

 Secondly, we make the following observation in comparing the different forms that we obtained for the action $S_{\tilde L}$.
-To linear order in the near-boundary expansion, the $S_{\tilde L}$ action in terms of $\phi$ given in \eqref{StildeLphiresult} takes the same form as the $T\bar T$-like deformed Liouville in terms of $\sigma$ (but with opposite deformation parameter $t$).
+To linear order in the near-boundary expansion, the $S_{\tilde L}$ action in terms of $\phi$ given in \eqref{StildeLphiresult} takes the same form as the $T\bar T$-like deformed Liouville in terms of $\sigma$.